mr-abhishek-kumar-singh/portfolio/index.md

+## About Me
+I am a cybersecurity professional and automation engineer with a strong background in penetration testing, security automation, and cloud security.
+With hands-on experience in ethical hacking, network security, and automation, I am passionate about securing digital assets and streamlining security processes through scripting and automation.

 ## A bit about the Hacker's Realm

 > **Fun fact**: The word "hacker" was first used in 1970s by members of the MIT to describe attackers who would illegally bypass security measures gaining access to data and software.